SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 1. SpiNNakerGraphFrontEnd
 1. JavaSpiNNaker

-- Also advanced monitors are not working to in configs set enable_advanced_monitor_support = False

 You will be required to build the jar file required.
 Open JavaSpiNNaker in and IDE which supports maven.